BestDosage

 Evidence for FIR in pain reduction exists but is stronger for cabin-style saunas that include near-infrared wavelengths.
 Blankets may provide moderate pain relief through heat therapy but are less optimal than full-spectrum saunas for deep tissue conditions.

-Weight and Calorie Burn
+Does It Help with Weight and Calorie Burn?

 You will burn calories during a sauna blanket session — roughly 150-300 calories in 30-45 minutes, primarily from your cardiovascular system working to cool your body.
 This is real but modest.
 Don't expect meaningful weight loss from sauna blanket sessions alone.